RuojiWang/MEDToolBox/README.md

  <small>
  * MEDToolBox is your medical toolbox for maxillofacial preoperative planning.
 My first impression of the software engineer.
 It comes from a national 863 plan in China.
 This software is a preoperative planning system based on VTK&ITK.

  * It includes many functions related to cranial and maxillofacial surgery.
-The use of the implicit function to make guide plane is an innovative function, which makes it possible to get any size and shape of the maxillofacial mesh.
+The use of the implicit function to make guide plate is an innovative function, which makes it possible to get any size and shape of the maxillofacial mesh.

- * As a preoperative planning the MEDToolBox has five modes to complete a series of maxillofacial operation, such as reflection mode guideplane mode and collision detection mode.
+ * As a preoperative planning the MEDToolBox has five modes to complete a series of maxillofacial operation, such as reflection mode guide plate mode and collision detection mode.
 The following picture shows the function distribution.
  </small>

  <div  align="center">